Alien166/fawry-internship-task/README.md

 # Task-2-troubleshooting-network-issue

 This task involves troubleshooting connectivity issues for an internal web dashboard hosted on `internal.example.com`.
 The service appears to be up, but users are getting “host not found” errors.
-The task includes DNS verification, service reachability checks, and proposing fixes.

 ## Tshooting Steps: